ghsoares/alltax-technical-test/README.md

 # AllTax Technical Test - Gabriel Henrique Pereira Soares

-Desenvolvido com Angular 16, Typescript, SCSS.
+Developed with Angular 16, Typescript, SCSS.

-Bibliotecas usadas:
+Libraries used:
 - [ngx-charts](https://github.com/swimlane/ngx-charts)

-## Dependências
+## Dependencies

+- Node 18;
-- Node 16.
+- Angular 16.

-## Execução
+## Execution

-1. Clone esse repositório com `git clone https://github.com/ghsoares/alltax-technical-test.git`;
+1. Clone this repository with `git clone https://github.com/ghsoares/alltax-technical-test.git`;
-2. Inicialize as dependências do projeto com `npm install`;
+2. Initialize the project dependencies with `npm install`;
-3. Rode o projeto com `ng serve`;
+3. Run angular server with `ng serve`;
-4. Visualize o projeto pelo endereço `localhost:4200` no navegador.
+4. View the project in the address `localhost:4200` in the web browser.

 ## Live view

-Esse projeto está hospedado pelo Github Pages que pode ser visto [aqui](https://ghsoares.github.io/alltax-technical-test/).
+This project is hosted in Github Pages which can be viewed [here](https://ghsoares.github.io/alltax-technical-test/).